CharlesIro1125/pdsnd_github/README.md

   "Birthyear",
 ]
 ```
-But the Washington dataset doesn't include the Gender and Birthyear columns.
+The Washington dataset doesn't include the Gender and Birthyear columns.

 ### Environment Set-up